aeternity/protocol/channels/ON-CHAIN.md

 ##### Updating channel object

-Channel state trees are recreated according to the `poi` being provided.
+Channel state trees are recreated according to the `offchain_trees` being provided.
 The update is an off-chain contract call.
 It is applied on the channel's state trees and modifies them.
 The modified trees have a root hash.
 It might be:

 - equal to the `state_hash` provided in the force progress transaction.
   This hash indeed is the expected result of the contract call and the blockchain has confirmed it.
-The on-chain channel object is updated accordingly:
+The on-chain channel object is updated
+  accordingly:
   - channel's state hash is updated to be the newly computed one
   - channel's round is the one in the force progress transaction
   - if the channel had been in a closing state, closing balances of